isaacg1/isaacg1.github.io/_posts/2021-09-09-educational-media-2.md

 * Research talk: [Soft Astronomy](https://youtu.be/f50Va_SwWRM), by Alice Quillen, at the Institute for Advanced Study.
 Using soft-body models to model astronomical bodies, like asteroids being hit by impacts.

 * History post: [Invention of the Computer](https://people.idsia.ch//~juergen/turing-oversold.html), by Jürgen Schmidhuber.
 The history of the hundreds of people who contributed to the development of the computer.

+* Research talk: [Quantum Supremacy, rigorously](https://youtu.be/et7S_uopQyM), by Umesh Vazarani at the Simons Institute.
+Quantum Supremacy is showing that a quantum computer can do something infeasible for classical computers.
+Working on a theoretically justification for such a claim.